Welcome to Year 3

 Handwriting

-We will begin to teach and encourage children to write using horizontal and diagonal strokes to join letters together every time we write.
+We will continue to teach and encourage children to write using horizontal and diagonal strokes to join letters together every time we write.

 Maths